-In the early 1990s, Dr. David Barker unexpectedly discovered that persons growing up in less affluent areas of England and Wales were at an increased risk for ischemic heart disease and infant mortality compared to those growing up in more affluent areas (92).
+In the early 1990s, Dr. David Barker unexpectedly discovered that persons growing up in less affluent areas of England and Wales were at an increased risk for ischemic heart disease and infant mortality compared to those growing up in more affluent areas (97).
 Dr. Barker and colleagues determined that the association was between heart disease and low birthweight.
-A similar relationship between SGA and age-related heart disease has been confirmed by other researchers in other populations [reviewed in (93, 94)].
+A similar relationship between SGA and age-related heart disease has been confirmed by other researchers in other populations (reviewed in 98,99).
 An association with birthweight has expanded to include infants who are born LGA as well, forming a U-shaped curve.
 Thus, heart disease is now thought to be associated with abnormal in utero growth.
 Because of his early seminal work in this area that is ever expanding, the "programming" of metabolism by early life environment has been coined the "Barker hypothesis" or DOHaD (Developmental Origins of Health and Disease).
-Various mouse models have been used to study programming of adult diseases, though the number used to study programming of heart disease are not as prevalent as those for obesity and diabetes as mice do not routinely develop cardiovascular disease, though they will become hypertensive (95, 96).
-Some enlightening studies showing the importance of maternal lipids on cardiovascular disease were completed in mice using genetic alterations and additional stressors (97), however.
+Various mouse models have been used to study programming of adult diseases, though the number used to study programming of heart disease are not as prevalent as those for obesity and diabetes as mice do not routinely develop cardiovascular disease, though they will become hypertensive (100,101).
+One novel study did use mice often used for atherosclerotic studies, the apoE-deficient mouse (102).
+Dams without apoE had about 10-fold more cholesterol in the circulation compared to wild-type dams.
+Heterozygous offspring (apoE+/-) developed plaque only when the mothers were apoE-/- demonstrating the importance of maternal lipids in heart disease likely due to the ability to raise plasma cholesterol with diet in apoEdeficient mice.